erjank/teaching/practices.md

 The best way to protect yourself against this is to keep your throat lined, and the best way to do that is to use cough drops early and often.
-Rhe right ones will also help delay the onset of coffee breath, for which your learners will probably be grateful.
+The right ones will also help delay the onset of coffee breath, for which your learners will probably be grateful.

 ## Teaching Online